Homotopy versus isotopy: spheres with duals in 4-manifolds: Preliminaries on surfaces in 4-manifolds

 The self-intersection invariant $\mu(f)\in \Z[\pi_1M]/ \langle g-g^{-1} \rangle $ is defined by summing the group elements represented by double point loops of $f$, with the coefficients coming from the usual signs determined by the orientation of $M$.
 The relations $g-g^{-1}=0$ in the integral group ring account for the above choices of sheets.

-Then $\mu(f)$ is invariant under generic regular homotopies of $f$ and changes by $\pm 1$ under a cusp homotopy.
-Therefore, taking $\mu(f)$ in a further quotient that also sets the identity element $1\in\pi_1M$ equal to $0$ makes $\mu(f)$ invariant under arbitrary homotopies of $f$.
-In the literature the adjective ``reduced'' is sometimes attached to the self-intersection invariant $\mu$ when including this relation $1=0$ in the target.
+Then $\mu(f)$ is invariant under regular homotopies of $f$ and changes by $\pm 1$ under a cusp homotopy.
+Therefore, taking $\mu(f)$ in a further quotient that also sets the identity element $1\in\pi_1M$ equal to $0$ makes the resulting {\it reduced} self-intersection invariant $\widetilde\mu(f)$ invariant under arbitrary based homotopies of $f$.
+The vanishing of $\widetilde \mu(f)$ in fact only depends on the unbased homotopy class of $[f]$.

 The analogous reduced self-intersection invariant defined for generic $3$-spheres in $6$--manifolds will be relevant in Section~\ref{sec:FQ}.